 Tangalooma provides the opportunity to hand feed wild dolphins on the beach, as well as a raft of nature-based activities suitable for families.

-8- See the wildlife at Australia Zoo
+44- See the wildlife at Australia Zoo

-Make sure you catch one of the daily feedings where brave Steve Irwin look-alikes dangle chicken carcasses to entice the cranky crocs out of the muddy billabongs.
+The main stars of Australia Zoo are the saltwater crocodiles, so make sure you catch one of the daily feedings to see brave Steve Irwin look-alikes dangle chicken carcasses to entice the cranky crocs out of the muddy billabongs.

-9- Enjoy music at Woodford Folk Festival
+46- Enjoy music at Woodford Folk Festival

 Held over six days and six nights, 2000 Australian and international performers strut their stuff at Australia’s largest folk festival.